rhodyprog4ds/BrownFall21/syllabus/course_map.md

 ```
 ````

-The course will meet MWF 1-1:50pm on Zoom.
+The course will meet MWF 3-3:50pm in Chafee Social Sci Center  235.
 Every class will include participatory live coding (instructor types, students follow along)) instruction and small exercises for you to progress toward level 1 achievements of the new skills introduced in class that day.

 Programming assignments that will be due each week Tuesday by 11:59pm.